NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     like one of the authority servers for that zone.
     Turn it off if you want Unbound to provide recursion for the zone but have a local copy of zone data.
+    If :ref:`for-downstream: no<unbound.conf.auth.for-downstream>` and
-    If for-downstream is no and for-upstream is yes, then Unbound will DNSSEC validate the contents of the zone before serving the zone contents to clients and store validation results in the cache.
+    :ref:`for-upstream: yes<unbound.conf.auth.for-upstream>`, then Unbound will
+    DNSSEC validate the contents of the zone before serving the zone contents to clients and store validation results in the cache.

 .. _unbound.conf.auth.for-upstream: